 On July 28, the Russian Army encamped at Dahlow (present-day Dalewo) while its vanguard advanced to Korkow (unidentified location).
 The same day, Goltz's Prussian Corps marched from Paradies (present-day Gościkowo) to Riedschutz (or Reitseutz, unidentified location, maybe Rzeczyca).

-On July 29, Prince Henri's entire army was assembled at Padligar (unidentified location) where it stayed for 2 days.
+On July 29, Prince Heinrich's entire army was assembled at Padligar (unidentified location) where it stayed for 2 days.

-Upon his arrival at Glogau, Prince Henri learned that Breslau was being besieged and immediately decided to make forced marches to relieve the town.
+Upon his arrival at Glogau, Prince Heinrich learned that Breslau was being besieged and immediately decided to make forced marches to relieve the town.

-On August 3, Prince Henri arrived at Parchwitz (present-day Prochowice), forcing an Austrian advanced force of 2,000 men to retire.
+On August 3, Prince Heinrich arrived at Parchwitz, forcing an Austrian advanced force of 2,000 men to retire.

 On August 4, Loudon repassed the Oder and encamped at Kanth (unidentified location) behind the Schweidnitzwasser.
 The same day, Saltykov finally marched from Kobylin and encamped at Militsch (present-day Milicz) where he was informed that Loudon had raised the siege of Breslau.

-In the night of August 4 to 5, Prince Henri marched to Neumarkt and detached Werner with 1 bn and 15 sqns towards Kanth.
+In the night of August 4 to 5, Prince Heinrich marched to Neumarkt and detached Werner with 1 bn and 15 sqns towards Kanth.
 Werner unexpectedly clashed with the Austrian Corps of General Caramelli at Romolkawitz (unidentified location).
 During the ensuing engagement, the Austrian lost most of the Erzherzog Joseph Dragoons.
-Werner then halted at Lissa where he was soon joined by Prince Henri.
+Werner then halted at Lissa where he was soon joined by Prince Heinrich.